 - a.
 Extraordinary, unusual, or infrequently occurring items that are material.
 Include losses from accidental damage or disasters, after estimated insurance reimbursement.
 Include other material items, including writeups, writedowns, and writeoffs of tangible and intangible assets; and gains (losses) from the sale or other disposition of capital assets.
 Exclude legal judgments; - b.
 Restructuring.
 Include restructuring costs that reflect write downs or writeoffs of assets or liabilities.
 EXCLUDE actual payments or charges to establish reserves for future actual payments, such as for severance pay, and fees to accountants, lawyers, consultants, or other contractors; - c.
-Sale or disposition of land, other property, plant and equipment, or other assets, and FASB ASC 360 (formerly FAS 144) impairment losses.
+Sale or disposition of land, other property, plant and equipment, or other assets, and FASB ASC 360 impairment losses.
 EXCLUDE gains (losses) from the sale of inventory assets in the ordinary course of trade or business.
-Real estate companies, see special instructions; - d.
-Sales or other dispositions of financial assets, including investment securities; gains (losses) related to fair value accounting; FASB ASC 320 (formerly FAS 115) holding gains (losses) on securities classified as trading securities; FASB ASC 320 impairment losses; and gains and losses derived from derivative instruments; - Goodwill impairment as defined by FASB ASC 350 (formerly FAS 142); - f.
+Real estate companies, see special instructions: - d.
+Sales or other dispositions of financial assets, including investment securities; gains (losses) related to fair value accounting; FASB ASC 320 holding gains (losses) on securities classified as trading securities; FASB ASC 320 impairment losses; FASB ASC 321 unrealized holding gains (losses) on securities measured at fair value, and gains and losses derived from derivative instruments; - e.
+Goodwill impairment as defined by FASB ASC 350; - f.
 DISPOSALS of discontinued operations.
 EXCLUDE income (loss) from the operations of a discontinued segment.
-Report such income (loss) as part of your income from operations in items 17 through 22; - g.
-Remeasurement of the U.S. affiliate's foreign-currencydenominated assets and liabilities due to changes in foreign exchange rates during the reporting period; - h.
-The cumulative effect of a change in accounting principle; and - The cumulative effect of a change in the estimate of stock compensation forfeitures under FASB ASC 718 (formerly FAS 123(R)).
+Report such income (loss) as part of your income from operations in items 17 through 22; - Remeasurement of the U.S. affiliate's foreign-currencydenominated assets and liabilities due to changes in foreign exchange rates during the reporting period; - The cumulative effect of a change in accounting principle; - i.
+The cumulative effect of a change in the estimate of stock compensation forfeitures under FASB ASC 718.